lroguet/rpi-home-assistant/README.md

 # Home Assistant Docker image for Raspberry Pi

 ## Description
-Generate a Dockerfile and build a Raspberry Pi compatible Docker image with [Home Assistant](https://home-assistant.io/) and push it to https://hub.docker.com.
+Generate a Dockerfile, build a Raspberry Pi compatible Docker image with [Home Assistant](https://home-assistant.io/) and push it to https://hub.docker.com.

 ## Build
 `./build.sh 0.23.1` will build a Raspberry Pi compatible Docker image with Home Assistant 0.23.1. *(Note.
 You may want to comment out the last line of build.sh or update the tags with your own repository.)*